-The World Can Expect More Cyber Crime From North Korea
+The World Can Expect More Cybercrime From North Korea

 On Sunday, China suspended imports of North Korean coal for the rest of the year, in a move widely seen as a punitive response to the assassination of North Korean Supreme Leader Kim Jong Un’s older half-brother, Kim Jong Nam, who was close to the Chinese leadership.

 The 45-year-old was poisoned at Kuala Lumpur airport and died on his way to hospital.
-Two women — one Vietnamese and one Indonesian — and a North Korean man have been detained in connection with his death.
+Two women — one Vietnamese and one Indonesian — and two men — one Malaysian and one North Korean — have been detained in connection with his death.
 Malaysian police also want to talk to four other North Koreans who apparently fled the country soon after the attack.

-Kim Jong Nam was estranged from his homeland and mostly lived in the semi-autonomous Chinese territory of Macau.
+Kim Jong Nam was estranged from his homeland and mostly lived in the semiautonomous Chinese territory of Macau.
 That he was essentially under Chinese protection makes his death especially galling for Beijing, which has grown increasingly wary of Pyongyang’s erratic behavior and pursuit of nuclear weapons.

 The moratorium brings Beijing into compliance with February’s U.N.
 Security Council resolutions over North Korea’s nuclear program.
-(China had signed up to the unprecedented economic measures, though implementation had been spotty due to a clause that allowed trade deemed essential for the “livelihoods” of the North Korean people.)
+(China had signed up to the unprecedented economic measures, though implementation had been spotty owing to a clause that allowed trade deemed essential for the “livelihoods” of the North Korean people.)

-That loophole has now narrowed, and the suspension of coal imports will hurt Pyongyang’s pockets — Coal is responsible for around half of North Korea’s foreign currency acquisitions — and increase pressure on the regime.
+That loophole has now narrowed, and the suspension of coal imports will hurt Pyongyang’s pockets — coal is responsible for around half of North Korea’s foreign-currency acquisitions — and increase pressure on the regime.
 It will also be welcomed in Washington; President Donald Trump has long argued that Beijing has not been strict enough on its secretive eastern neighbor.

-However, one likely consequence will be a spike in illicit methods of currently generation — especially cyber crime.
+However, one likely consequence will be a spike in illicit methods of currency generation — especially cybercrime.
 North Korea already has an elite squad of 6,800 state hackers who are engaged in global fraud, blackmail and online gambling, together generating an estimated annual revenue of $860 million, according to the Korea Institute of Liberal Democracy in Seoul.

-"Their illicit activities have always been highly adaptable," says Prof. Sheena Greitens, an East Asia specialist at the University of Missouri.
-“Cyber crime would likely become a higher priority in the regime's eyes if other avenues of revenue generation are closed off.”
+"Their illicit activities have always been highly adaptable," says Professor Sheena Greitens, an East Asia specialist at the University of Missouri.
+“Cybercrime would likely become a higher priority in the regime's eyes if other avenues of revenue generation are closed off.”

 Pyongyang’s hacking prowess first garnered global attention following the 2014 attack on Sony Entertainment Pictures, in apparent revenge for the satirical movie The Interview, which ridiculed the Kim clan.
 However, North Korea's ability to wage online warfare has been under development for decades.
-“In the 21st century, war will be [waged as] information warfare,” former North Korean leader Kim Jong Il, the father of both Kim Jong Un and Kim Jong Nam, said in 1995.
+“In the 21st century, war will be [waged as] information warfare,” late North Korean leader Kim Jong Il, the father of both Kim Jong Un and Kim Jong Nam, said in 1995.

-North Korea has hacked more than 140,000 computers at 160 South Korean firms and government agencies, South Korean police told Reuters in July, reportedly planting malicious code in preparation for a massive cyber attack in the future.
-North Korea is also the chief suspect in the attempted heist of $1 billion dollars (it netted $81 million) from Bangladesh Central Bank last February.
+North Korea has hacked more than 140,000 computers at 160 South Korean firms and government agencies, South Korean police told Reuters in July, reportedly planting malicious code in preparation for a massive cyberattack in the future.
+North Korea is also the chief suspect in the attempted heist of $1 billion (it netted $81 million) from Bangladesh Bank, the country's central bank, last February.
 Before this came raids on a bank in the Philippines in October 2015, and Tien Phong Bank in Vietnam two months later.

 According to analysts at Internet security firm Symantec, all three raids used code identical to the Sony hack.
 “We’ve never seen an attack where a nation-state has gone in and stolen money,” Eric Chien, a security researcher at Symantec, told the New York Times.
 “This is a first.”